robocode-dev/tank-royale/docs/docs/articles/scoring.md

 ### Total score

-This is everything else added up and determines each bot's rank in this battle.
+The total score is everything else added up and determines each bot's rank in this battle.

 ### 1sts, 2nds, 3rds

-These do not actually contribute to scoring but are there to show how long the bot survived, i.e. the number of rounds the bot was placed 1st, 2nd, and 3rd.
+These do not contribute to the scoring but are the number of rounds a bot is being placed 1st, 2nd, and 3rd.

-## Score vs lone survivor
+## Score versus lone survivor

-A bot will not necessarily win, just by being the last bot left on the arena, i.e. the last survivor.
-A bot that does not fire much, but "just" saves its energy is getting a lesser score than a bot that hits other bots with a lot of bullets.
-So, do not save your bullets forever just to survive.
-Make sure you hit with as many of your bullets as possible.
+A bot will not necessarily win, just by being the last bot left on the arena as the last survivor.
+A bot that does not fire much but "just" saves the energy is getting a lesser score than a bot that hits other bots with lots of bullets.
+So, do not save your bullets too long as an attempt to survive.
+But make sure you hit with as many of your bullets as possible.
 The better your bot is at hitting other bots, the better your score will become.